• Home

 KAYLA BARNES, Ph.D.

 Kayla carried out her Ph.D. in Tropical Medicine at the Malawi-Liverpool Wellcome Trust Center in Blantyre, Malawi, and the Liverpool School of Tropical Medicine with Janet Hemingway and Charles Wondji.
-Her work focused on the genomics and evolutionary genetics driving insecticide resistance mechanisms in a main malaria mosquito vector throughout southern Africa.
-Kayla showed a selective sweep around two important cytochrome P450s that metabolize insecticides occurred after the introduction of treated bed nets.
+Her work led to a better understanding of the genomics and evolutionary genetics driving insecticide resistance mechanisms in a main malaria mosquito vector throughout southern Africa.
 Kayla was awarded the Jean Clayton Fellowship and the ASTMH Young Investigator Award for her Ph.D. work.

 SELECTED PUBLICATIONS